World Menopause Day – Dispelling some HRT myths

 Anxiety, low mood, irritability, loss of self-esteem, loss of confidence, memory problems, poor concentration, tiredness, headaches, palpitations, joint pains, muscle aches, brain fog, urinary symptoms, loss of libido and vaginal dryness are all unspoken symptoms of the perimenopause and menopause.
 These symptoms often last for years and even decades; yet all too often women are needlessly suffering as they are not receiving the right information, support or treatment.

 As a GP with an interest in the menopause, I am constantly shocked, saddened and concerned about the huge number of women who tell me that they are not taking HRT as they are too worried about the risks of taking it.
-They admit to not knowing much about HRT and they tell me that they thought they could “get though” their menopause on their own.
-The vast majority of women are suffering with symptoms of the menopause yet the vast minority of women take HRT.
+They admit to not knowing much about HRT and they tell me that they thought they could “get through” their menopause on their own.
+The vast majority of women are suffering with symptoms of the menopause yet the vast minority of women don’t take HRT.
 Only around 10% of women in the UK who would benefit from HRT take it.
 For the past decade or so women have been too scared to take HRT and many doctors have been too worried to prescribe HRT.

-Thankfully we now have excellent, evidence based guidelines available in the UK and also worldwide to give healthcare professionals the knowledge and confidence to provide women with the best advice, support and treatment regarding the diagnosis and management of the menopause.
+Thankfully, we now have excellent, evidence based guidelines available in the UK, and also worldwide, to give healthcare professionals the knowledge and confidence to provide women with the best advice, support and treatment regarding the diagnosis and management of the menopause.
 Too many women in the UK (and worldwide) are suffering because of their menopause; often resulting in them giving up work, leaving their partners and generally having a miserable existence.

 So here are some HRT facts:

 What is HRT?